cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 ### Fund the address

 Submitting transactions always require you to pay a fee.
-Sending native assets requires also requires sending at least 1 ada.
+Sending native assets requires sending at least 1 ada.
 So make sure the address you are going to use as the input for the minting transaction has sufficient funds.
 For our example, the newly generated address was funded with 10 ada.